SDVentures/Contour/README.md

 ### Declaration of outgoing messages

-All outgoing messages declare in the ‘outgoing’ collection.
-Each message label declares with an individual tag ‘route’.
-‘Key’ and ‘label’ attributes are mandatory.
+All outgoing messages declare in the 'outgoing' collection.
+Each message label declares with an individual tag 'route'.
+'Key' and 'label' attributes are mandatory.

 Key is a label alias and allows you not to mention concrete label of the message.
 For referring the label from the application, you must specify the alias adding a colon (:) as a prefix.

-Additionally, you can set the parameters (as attributes of the ‘route’ element):
+Additionally, you can set the parameters (as attributes of the 'route' element):

  - __persist__ – broker saves the message for reliable delivery (_false_ by default);
  - __confirm__ – broker must confirm message receipt for the processing (message will be stored if persist="true", _false_ by default);